 Serving this toast open face is the most common way to enjoy.
 But I also love it sandwich style (see photo above).

-Another super cool idea is to butter the toast right when it comes out of the toaster, and then add the black sesame paste and honey.
+Another tasty idea is to butter the toast right when it comes out of the toaster, and then add the black sesame paste and honey.

 If you make it sandwich style, cut thicker slices of butter and place them along the center line of the slice and on top of the black sesame paste and honey.
 That way when you cut the bread in half (to make a sandwich), you can see a few slips of butter in the middle.
 The black and white contrast is very pretty.